 Form 1099-K is a relatively new IRS form that reports payment card and third-party network transactions.
 Payment card transactions are payments using debit cards or credit cards.
 A third-party payment network is a service like Square or QuickBooks Payments that a company or sole proprietor uses to collect their payments.

-Form 1099-K tells the IRS how much money you received through third-party settlement organizations.
+Form 1099-K tells the IRS how much money you received through a payment service.
 You get this tax document from the payment service rather than your clients.

 What are the Tax Form 1099-K reporting requirements?